 - (1) As of December 31, 2020, only Mr. Saligram had been awarded any RSUs or PSUs under our 2019 EIP.
 Therefore, the information in this column is not applicable to Messrs.
 Jennings, Weatherholt, Blanchard or Fraser. - (2) The information in this column only applies to Messrs.
 Saligram, Jennings and Weatherholt who joined the Company during 2020.
 Requirements for repayment of sign-on cash bonuses and relocation allowances are detailed in the NEOs respective offer letters. - (3) No special or additional payments are payable to any of the NEOs under the CIC Severance Plan, the Blanchard CIC, the Fraser CIC or otherwise in the event of a termination of employment for "Cause."
 Terms such as "Cause," "Good Reason" and "Disability" used in "Item 6.
-Executive Compensation Potential Payments Upon Termination or Change in Control" of this registration statement and not otherwise defined have the meaning for them set forth for them in the underlying policy, plan, award agreement or other document detailing applicable termination rights. - (4) Based upon a hypothetical termination on December 31, 2020, under the terms of the EICP, NEOs are eligible for payment of their respective EICP target reward opportunity based upon actual achievement for the plan year because their employment was not terminated prior to the end of the EICP plan year. - (5) Under the CIC Severance Plan, Change in Control is defined above in "Item 6.
-Executive Compensation Compensation Discussion and Analysis Employment Agreements, Termination and Severance - Change in Control Severance Plan."
+Executive Compensation Potential Payments Upon Termination or Change in Control" of this registration statement and not otherwise defined have the meaning for them set forth for them in the underlying policy, plan, award agreement or other document detailing applicable termination rights. - (4) Messrs.
+Jennings and Weatherholt are entitled to an additional six months of annual base salary and 50% of their EICP target reward opportunity in the event of their termination "without Cause" or for "Good Reason" within six months of the hire of the Company's Chief Executive Officer, which "protection period" will expire on April 12, 2021. - (5) Based upon a hypothetical termination on December 31, 2020, under the terms of the EICP, NEOs are eligible for payment of their respective EICP target reward opportunity based upon actual achievement for the plan year because their employment was not terminated prior to the end of the EICP plan year. - (6) Under the CIC Severance Plan, Change in Control is defined above in "Item 6.
+Executive Compensation Compensation Discussion and Analysis Employment Agreements, Termination and Severance Change in Control Severance Plan."